dickyadem/classification-image-interest-with-CNN-architecture-and-Transfer-Learning-ResNet-using-Pytorch/README.md

-# klasifikasi-gambar-bunga menggunakan CNN dan Transfer Learning Resnet 18 & Resnet 50
+# Deep Learning Project : Flowers Classification With CNN And Transfer Learning Using Residual Network